-Over the course of two weeks, your child will participate in interactive projects where they will explore many different approaches to writing music.
+Over the course of three weeks, your child will participate in interactive projects where they will explore many different approaches to writing music.

 Since this program is in a small group setting, your child will have plenty of opportunities for individualized feedback while being able to learn from and interact with their peers.

 By the end of the program, your child will compose and perform at least one solo piece, which they will showcase in a YouTube recital at a private link.